rwfwuwx/11buddy-and-I/README.md

 ## Who are they ?
-(Since 2021-01-29, 11buddy-and-I has been on https://gitee.com/rwfwuwx/elevenBuddy.
+(11buddy-&-I has been on https://gitee.com/rwfwuwx/elevenBuddy since 2021-01-29.
 From 2024, latest updates are now maintained here.
 The Gitee version may be lack of maintenance).

 First meet with 11buddy.